jhuckaby/pixl-server-unbase/README.md

 	if (err) throw err;
 	// data.records is a sorted array of records in our offset/limit
-	// data.total is the total number of records matched (ignoring our limit) } );
+	// data.total is the total number of records matched (ignoring our limit)
+	// data.perf is a performance tracker (pixl-perf) containing query metrics } );
 ```